Missouri Voters Approve Medicaid Expansion Despite Resistance From Republican Leaders

 Amendment 2 was rejected overwhelmingly by conservative voters in the mostly rural parts of the state that have the highest uninsured and poverty rates.

-Voters in McDonald, Morgan and Scotland counties, which have the three highest uninsured rates in the state, rejected the measure by margins of nearly two-to-one or greater.
+Voters in McDonald, Morgan and Scotland counties, which have the three highest uninsured rates in the state, rejected the measure by margins of nearly 2 to 1 or greater.

-Expansion opponents warned that high enrollment in the program could lead to the state's 10% share of the costs to become a significant burden for the state, especially when state revenues are down.
+Expansion opponents warned that high enrollment in the program could lead to the state's 10% share of the costs becoming a significant burden, especially when state revenues are down.

 "When state revenues fall, it begs the question, how are you going to pay for this?" said Ryan Johnson, senior adviser for United for Missouri, a conservative policy advocacy organization, in late July.

-"We're concerned that they are going to have to raid public education, and that's a disservice to the kiddos who hope to go back to school this fall, the teachers, the administrators and everyone involved in the public education system."
+"We're concerned that they are going to have to raid public education," he said, "and that's a disservice to the kiddos who hope to go back to school this fall, the teachers, the administrators and everyone involved in the public education system."

-Missouri's Republican Governor Mike Parson has already withheld nearly $449 million dollars from the 2021 fiscal budget, with education taking the hardest hit, because of declining revenue.
+Missouri's Republican governor, Mike Parson, has already withheld nearly $449 million from the 2021 fiscal budget, with education taking the hardest hit, because of declining revenue.

 Health care experts agree that the economic effects of the pandemic, including high unemployment and lower state revenue, could strain the capacity of state Medicaid programs.

-However, health care advocates argue that expansion benefits individuals and families who are struggling as a result of the pandemic, and the influx of federal dollars and the jobs that result from expansion could help the economy.
+However, health care advocates argue that expansion benefits individuals and families who are struggling as a result of the pandemic and that the influx of federal dollars and the jobs that result from expansion could help the economy.

 "If we're worried about the economy and we're worried about people working, Medicaid expansion is actually a way to encourage people to work and not have that worry they're going to lose health insurance for themselves or their families," says Ryan Barker, vice president of strategic initiatives for Missouri Foundation for Health.